dotfury/Gamui/README.md

 Minified gamui.css and gamui.js in dist folder

-CSS currently has minimal styles, meant to be overridden to fit you game.
+CSS currently has minimal styles, meant to be overridden to fit your game.

 Example use can be found in app/scripts/main.js and app/scripts/interface.js